 Small amounts of missing data are common in satellite data, especially over a satellite record spanning more than 40 years.
 Reasons for missing data are numerous and range from issues with the instrument onboard the satellite, satellite viewing angles, and problems arising at the ground stations when data are downloaded from the satellite.
-These missing data are handled in two ways in the CDR processing code.
+These missing data are handled in several ways in the CDR processing code.
 First, a spatial interpolation is performed on the input brightness temperature data to fill small gaps (a few pixels).
 Then, temporal interpolation is performed on the sea ice concentration data to fill larger gaps (full swaths or entire days).
-These are described further in detail in the sections below.
+Finally, in the Arctic where an area of missing pixels called the pole hole exists, missing grid cells are filled from a sea ice concentration average.
+These automated gap filling methods are described in further detail in the sections below.